 - Having a clear plan for the change

 - Find some places to get small quick wins

 - Change takes time

-Aeronet is an integrated general aviation MRO software that give you all the tools to run your aviation maintenance, repair and overhaul business.
+Aeronet is integrated general aviation MRO software, that gives you all the tools to run your aviation maintenance, repair and overhaul business.
 If you would like a demo of how Aeronet could solve some of your MRO's organizational problems and implement some proven practices, you can request a demo here.